 It is a high-pressure water tube boiler and it works on the principle of critical pressure.
 Critical pressure, both liquid, and gas are under the state of equilibrium(balanced condition).
 Thus, the water entering at critical pressure will be converted to steam immediately.

 It consists of a Benson chamber in which radiant superheater, convective superheater, economizer, and air preheater are placed.
-Feed blower is connected to the economizer which is fed to the radiant superheater.
+The feed blower is connected to the economizer which is fed to the radiant superheater.
 The radiant superheater is fed to the convective superheater which is connected to the prime mover or turbine to generate electricity.
-The hot flue gases will travel from bottom to the top.
+The hot flue gases will travel from the bottom to the top.
 The air preheater is connected to the cold air blower where cold air will be heated by hot flue gases inside the air preheater.

 The cold air blower connected to the air preheater supplies cool air which is heated by hot flue gases in the air preheater.
 The hot air will be used inside the furnace.
 The feed water blower pumps water into the economizer where the water will be heated and sent to the radiant superheater.
 Then, radiant superheater partially water will be converted to steam which is sent to the convective superheater.
 Here, the partially converted steam is completely converted to steam.
 The steam thus produced drives the prime mover which generates electricity.